AdaCore/spark2014/lrm/source/packages.rst

    potentially erroneously initialized more than once prior to the call to the main subprogram.
 #.
 For flow analysis purposes, the elaboration of a package embedded
-   within a subprogram or block statement is modelled as a subporgram call immediately following the package declaration.
+   within a subprogram or block statement is modelled as a subprogram call immediately following the package declaration.

 .. centered:: **Dynamic Semantics**